yunlianqk/HouckLabCodebase/+measlib/README.md

 - `carddelayoffset` can be used to fine tune the delay time for the digitizer.
 When set to zero, acquisition should start roughly at the beginning of the measurement pulse. `carddelayoffset` specifies the **additional** delay (can be positive or negative) with respect to that value.

 #### Running measurement
-- `SetUp` method handles pulse timing, generate waveforms for AWG's and set up relevant instruments.
+- `SetUp` method handles pulse timing, generates waveforms for AWG's and sets up relevant instruments.
 - `bgsubtraction` property can be set to `[]`, `'speconoff'`, `'rfonoff'`, `'fluxonoff'`, `'pulseonoff'` for background subtraction.
 - `Run` method starts the measurement and stores the measured data.